2 dead in New Jersey after flood waters carry away vehicle during heavy rains that hit Northeast

 “We’re not unique, but we’re in one of these sort of high humidity, high temperature, high storm intensity patterns right now,” Murphy told reporters after touring storm damage in Berkeley Heights.
 “Everybody needs to stay alert.”

-Heavy rains moved through the Northeast on Monday night into early Tuesday, causing flash flooding.
+“Emergency personnel responded quickly, but tragically, both individuals were pronounced dead at the scene,” according to a statement the city posted online.

+The heavy rains also caused flash floods in New York and south-central Pennsylvania on Monday night into early Tuesday, prompting road closures and snarling some service on the New York City subway.

-Video posted on social media appeared to show water flooding down into a Manhattan subway station, submerging the platform while passengers inside a train watch.
+At one stop in Manhattan, viral videos posted online showed water flooding down into a Manhattan subway station, submerging the platform while passengers inside a train watch.
 Another photo appears to show passengers standing on a train’s seats to avoid the water beginning to soak the floor.

 Janno Lieber, chair and CEO of the Metropolitan Transit Authority, told ABC 7 in New York the city's sewer system got overwhelmed by the rain and backed up into the subway tunnels and to the stations.
 In several cases, he said, the backup "popped a manhole," creating the dramatic "geyser" seen in some videos.